 When we watched the final boxing match in Creed II, the result was fairly rich, offering clear dialogue, potent sound effects and robust, clear soundtrack as the score swelled with energy and tension throughout the fight.
 The sound remained clear at louder volumes, keeping distortion to a minimum.

-However, if you want better sound quality, or true thumping bass, you should still consider getting a soundbar.
+However, if you want better sound quality, or true thumping bass, you should still consider getting something from our list of the best soundbars.

 Samsung's smart features are some of the best in the industry, from the refined home screen and menus to Samsung's robust app selection, and just about everything we like from Samsung's more expensive QLED sets is in the NU7100.

-While there is no built-in voice assistant – sorry, Bixby – you can pair the TV with a Google Home or Amazon Alexa smart speaker, since the set is compatible with both.
+While there is no built-in voice assistant – sorry, Bixby – you can pair the TV with one of the best Google Home speakers or best Alexa speakers, since the set is compatible with both.
 You can also enjoy AppleTV and iTunes on the TV, thanks to Samsung's exclusive apps.

 Samsung's basic remote, which comes with the NU7100, is a bit of a mess.
 Unlike Samsung's more premium models, which have sleek designs and only as many buttons as necessary, this budget TV gets Samsung's budget remote control.
 The plastic remote feels very old-school, with big rubbery buttons for channel inputs, volume and channel adjustments, contextual buttons and media playback controls.